StPaulStylee/100DaysOfCode/README.md

 I started a new course on Lynda to learn about CSS Grids.
 ### Thoughts:
 Well, today I had to go backwards to move forwards and I am glad I did.
 I switch my learning resource to a Lynda course and I can already tell it is A LOT better.
 I was able to skip through the entry content and go right to the more advanced techniques, so that is exciting.
 I also now understand how named lines work, so that is awesome.
 I am very happy and feeling confident that I can cruise through what remains in this course and then really get down and dirty with grid when I rebuild the MNTech site.

+## Day 16: December 20, 2017
+### What I did:
+I worked through nested grids while learning some other cool techniques such as ACTUALLY applying mobile first design and using the support function
+### Thoughts:
+I am so happy I switched learning resources...
+It is night and day.
+I will finish this course by Saturday and THEN REALLY start rebuilding the MN Tech site.